François Hollande: Personal life

-For twenty nine years, his partner was fellow Socialist politician Ségolène Royal, with whom he has four children: Thomas (1984), Clémence (1985), Julien (1987) and Flora (1992).
+For twenty nine years, his partner was fellow Socialist politician Ségolène Royal.
 In June 2007, just a month after Royal's defeat in the French presidential election of 2007, the couple announced that they were separating.

-A few months after his split from Ségolène Royal was announced, a French website published details of a relationship between Hollande and French journalist Valérie Trierweiler.
+A few months after his split from was announced, a French website published details of a relationship between Hollande and French journalist Valérie Trierweiler.
 In November 2007, Trierweiler confirmed and openly discussed her relationship with Hollande in an interview with the French weekly Télé 7 Jours.
 She remained a reporter for the magazine Paris Match, but ceased work on political stories.
 Trierweiler moved into the Élysée Palace with Hollande when he became president and started to accompany him on official travel.

 On 25 January 2014, Hollande officially announced his separation from Valérie Trierweiler after the tabloid magazine Closer revealed his affair with actress Julie Gayet.
 In September 2014, Trierweiler published a book about her time with Hollande titled Merci pour ce moment (Thank You for This Moment).
 The memoir claimed the president presented himself as disliking the rich, but in reality disliked the poor.
 The claim brought an angry reaction and rejection from Hollande, who said he had spent his life dedicated to the under-privileged.

-On 4 June 2022, Hollande married actress Julie Gayet in Tulle, France.
+On 4 June 2022, Hollande married Gayet in Tulle.

 Hollande was raised Catholic, but became an agnostic later in life.
 He now considers himself to be an atheist, but still professes respect for all religious practices.

+Hollande is commonly nicknamed Flanby, a popular dessert similar to flan, as it embodies a political wobbliness and pudginess often attributed to him by his critics.